timholy/ProfileView.jl/README.md

 Pkg.add("ProfileView")
 ```

-## Usage and visual interpretation
+## Tutorial: usage and visual interpretation

 To demonstrate ProfileView, first we have to collect some profiling
 data.
 Here's a simple test function for demonstration: